penpen86/W251/HW11/README.md

-## Homework 11 - Uisng GAZEBO to generate a sig legged robot with a claw
+## Homework 11 - Using GAZEBO to generate a sig legged robot with a claw